Melvin Jerusalem vs. Siyakholwa Kuse: IBA.Pro 11 Boxing Tournament

-IBA's representative boxers during the ceremonial weigh-in event at Gateway Mall 2, Quantum Skyview, Cubao, between Vadim Tukov and Sena Agbeko in October 28, 2025.
+IBA's representative boxers during the ceremonial weigh-in event at Gateway Mall 2, Quantum Skyview, Cubao, between Vadim Tukov and Sena Agbeko on October 28, 2025.

 Russian boxer Georgiy Yunovidov is set to challenge Chris Thompson of South Africa for the IBA.PRO Intercontinental in the heavyweight title.
 The ten-round fight have taken place on October 29 in the Philippines as part of the IBA.PRO 11 tournament and will be dedicated to the 50th anniversary of the legendary show "Thriller in Manila".
 The organizers of the upcoming evening in the Philippines will be the International Boxing Association (IBA) and the famous boxer Manny Pacquiao.
 Initially, Yunovidov's opponent was supposed to be American John Cantrell, but the boxer is unable to perform due to medical reasons.
-In connection with the replacement of the opponent, the status of the fight has also changed - the title of the IBA.PRO Intercontinental, and not the full belt of the IBA.PRO, will be at stake.
+In connection with the replacement of the opponent, the status of the fight has also changed – the title of the IBA.PRO Intercontinental, and not the full belt of the IBA.PRO, will be at stake.
 In addition, as part of the IBA.PRO 11 event, WBA Gold champion Vadim Tukov will be facing American boxer of Ghanaian origin Sena Agbeko in a ten-round fight for the Intercontinental middleweight belt IBA.PRO.
 Agbeko is known for his fights against Osleys Iglesias, Vladimir Shishkin and David Morrell.